 RELATED: The Hidden Costs of Dog Ownership

-Some outdoor kennels for dogs don't have hinges, but for those that do, you need to keep them well-greased because that way you'll be able to get in and out quickly.
+Some outdoor kennels for dogs don't have hinges, but for those that do, you need to keep them well-greased so you'll be able to get in and out quickly.

-While these tips work great, you need to use them and clean more than once a month for the kennel to stay in great condition (once a week, if your dogs use the kennel regularly).
+While these tips work great, you need to use them and clean them more than once a month to stay in excellent condition (once a week if your dogs use the kennel regularly).

 By implementing these cleaning techniques regularly, you can keep your outdoor dog kennel in a tip-top shape!

 Want To Share This…